 Well Balfe was an established musician in his own right.
 He’d been instrumental in the Teardrop Explodes and basically came up with their sound.
 And then he ran Food Records and helped come up with the KLF thing, that’s what Dave Balfe did—the unsung genius.

 Then comes Blur.
 Live we were pretty crazy in those days: We’d smash things up and you never quite knew how or when the show was going to end.
 It would end when all the instruments were broken.
 I think Balfe signed us thinking he could develop this idea further and he was constantly trying to get us to use dance samples and baggy beats.
 To some extent at the start we went along with it and “There’s No Other Way” and “Bang” are the most obvious examples of that.
-We spent most of our career detesting “Bang” and wondering how on earth could we have put that on the album, let alone the second track.
+We spent most of our career detesting “Bang” and wondering how on earth could we put that on the album, let alone the second track.
 When we came to listen to it [when rehearsing for the reunion shows] we realized it actually wasn’t that bad.
 Songs like “Fool” were much more representative of stuff we were doing before we signed and “Come Together”—you can imagine instruments being smashed at any point during that song.
-It’s incredibly fast and aggressive and counterintuitively happy but with frustrated lyric over the top.
+It’s incredibly fast and aggressive and counterintuitively happy but frustrated lyric over the top.

 In the early recording sessions of that album we were still listening to the record label and they said, “Put samples in, you’ve got to use keyboards, you’ve got to sound like Jesus Jones and EMF, that’s what’s selling.
 This EMF thing is going to be massive, you’ll be riding on their coattails.”
-By the end of the album we were like, the samples and baggy beats are crap.
+By the end of the album we were like the samples and baggy beats are crap.

 As a compromise we took the bits we liked of the keyboards, which actually ended up being more the hip-hop side of keyboards and sampling, rather than the Manchester dance side of it.
 Not that we sound like hip-hop records, but we were much more attracted to the way keyboards were being used in that kind of context rather than the way the keyboards were being used in the Manchester dance context.

-Wasn’t it during this album that you had that disastrous debut tour of America?
+Wasn’t it during this album that you had that disastrous debut tour of America?|

 It wasn’t the tour of the States that was soul destroying it was the circumstances under which we were doing them.
 Our manager had stolen our money, so we had to tour the States for months to pay off our debt.
-We had made our first album, first rung on the ladder, and instead of being able to capitalize on that we were essentially bankrupt and had to sing for our supper.
+We had made our first album, first rung on the ladder, and instead of being able to capitalize on that we were essentially bankrupt and we had to sing for our supper.

 4. PARKLIFE (1994)

 This was of course the one that propelled us into the mainstream.
 Actually what it did, bizarrely was switch the mainstream so that we were part of it.
 It changed what mainstream music was in the UK.
 Up until then indie bands like us didn’t get into the real charts: You had the indie charts and the pop charts and never the twain shall meet.
 The indie charts meant you’d sold 20 records and the pop charts meant you’d sold 20 million.
 Parklife went to number one in the UK, we had a bunch of number one singles, and all that happened because of that album and what Oasis were doing.
 We changed people’s perceptions of what mainstream pop could be—it didn’t have to be Kylie Minogue.
-I think us and Oasis made albums good enough to kick off something new, and then everybody was like, “Oh yeah we like music that sounds like that and there were all these other bands doing stuff as well.”
+I think us and Oasis made albums good enough to kick off something new, but then everybody was like, “Oh yeah we like music that sounds like that and there were all these other bands doing stuff as well.”
 That spawned the many-headed beast [Britpop] that we all came later to regret, but it kicked off a new kind of career for us.

 It drove Graham mad.
 Up till then if you went out to a restaurant or a nightclub and there’d be a gaggle of paparazzi outside, you’d walk past them completely unmolested, because they were waiting for Kylie.
 It was in that brief moment in our career when our nights out were accompanied by the flash of cameras and the shouts of the paparazzi.
 Our audience changed a lot over night too—they were much younger, more girls, more screaming.